Are you an independent agent?Sign Up|Log In

 Is Boat Towing Insurance Required?

-Two states, Arkansas and Utah, require boat insurance by law.
-However, it's wise to have boat towing coverage regardless of where you live.
-This coverage can protect you from having to pay hefty out-of-pocket costs in case of a disaster like a collision while out on the water.
+Additionally, this coverage can protect you from having to pay hefty out-of-pocket costs in case of a disaster like a collision while out on the water.

 Here are just a few examples of why having boat towing coverage is critical: